Mediterranean Anemia

 When we look at the Types of Mediterranean Anemia, there are 4 different types.
 We can list them for you as follows:

 • Silent Carrier (Thalassemia Minima) is difficult to detect in these carriers who have mild anemia.
-If a clear diagnosis is to be made, it is necessary to apply to gene analysis.
+If a clear diagnosis is to be made, it is necessary to apply it to gene analysis.

 • Thalassemia Intermedia In these people, who are both carriers, the disease is moderate.
 There is no need for blood transfusion in these cases.